BarreiroCollege/USI-NTW-A1/README.md

 #### PUT
+In this method (PUT)

-Explain procedure regarding the implementation, logic behind it, assumptions taken, extra features, etc. Finish with a list of possible response codes, and their trigger case.
+// Explain procedure regarding the implementation, logic behind it, assumptions taken, extra features, etc. Finish
+// with a list of possible response codes, and their trigger case.

 #### DELETE